Can St. Paul's River Learning Center project get back on track?

 Over the years FMR has heard questions about whether the center is an appropriate addition to a tranquil, scenic park like Crosby Farm.
 We’ve expressed that we support the addition because project leaders promised that it would be "light on the land" and designed thoughtfully to fit into — rather than detract from — its special setting.

 This year, the project advanced to a "schematic design" phase (in which site constraints and facility needs are assessed and a design concept is created).
-In mid-June the project team released three draft design concepts for community feedback.
+In mid-June the project team released three draft design concepts (link is external) for community feedback.

 First concepts and reactions